freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/data-structures/check-if-binary-search-tree.md

 ## Instructions
 <section id='instructions'>
 In this challenge, you will create a utility for your tree.
 Write a JavaScript method <code>isBinarySearchTree</code> which takes a tree as an input and returns a boolean value for whether the tree is a binary search tree or not.
+Use recursion whenever possible.
 </section>

 ## Tests